ervtripp/AWS-Lab-VPC-with-Public-Private-Subnet-With-Test-/README.md

 ## 🌐 Step 1: Create a VPC

 📝 **What you're doing:**
-Creating a Virtual Private Cloud to logically isolate your AWS network.
+Creating a Virtual Private Cloud to logically isolate an AWS network.

 💡 **Why this matters:**
-The VPC is the foundation of your cloud environment.
+The VPC is the foundation of the cloud environment.
 All resources must exist within it.

 ⚙️ **Steps:**
 1. Navigate to VPC Dashboard